10 Steps to Build a Powerful Customer Database

 - Telephone.
 There are lots of formats for different kinds of phone numbers around the world, some with as many as fifteen digits.
 On top of that, the country code prefix can require another five digits.
 Best to allow for up to twenty digits in your phone number field.

-Also remember to provide a description of the form fields so that the user can submit the information you need.
+Also, remember to provide a description of the form fields so that the user can submit the information you need.
 For example, in the number or email field, specify whether it should provide private or company data.
 In the latter case, additional verification and exclusion of the domain associated with popular mail accounts such as “@gmail.com” may be used.

-Step two – email verification
+Step two – remember about email verification

 The most important piece of information for your customer database is the email address.
-In many customer monitoring systems and CRMs, it is the identifier that says who you are dealing with.
+In many customer monitoring systems and CRMs, it is the identifier that tells you who you are dealing with.
 Without it, the rest of the data is irrelevant, because we will not be able to identify the contact.

-Step three – offer something valuable
+Step three – always offer something valuable

-To have people share something of their own, you should offer something in return first – such an offer is called lead magnet.
+To have people share something of their own, you should offer something in return first – such an offer is called a lead magnet.
 Depending on the features and purpose of your product, it can be free content, a discount, product demo or consultation.